easytarget/microPyEZfonts/MARQUEE.md

 * If the *pause* counter is above zero no animation is done, and the pause counter is reduced by one instead.
 * The output is always re-drawn, even if paused or when steps=0.

 Returns `True` if the animation has 'rolled over' and restarted from the initial postion.
-This cna be used to add a *pause()* to marquees, or make a scroller only appear once.
+* This can be used to add a *pause()* to marquees, or *stop()* a scroller after it has shown it's message.

+If a *marquee* mode message's width is smaller than the output box width the message is not animated.
+* But the internal step count still advances and a 'virtual' rollover will occur once the step count has exceeded the output box width.

 #### pause()
 ```python